Navigation

 Managing or overseeing minute details can breed resentment and hinder initiatives.
 It makes employees feel like their skills are not valued enough.

-Micromanaging leads to employees making decisions out of fear of being criticised.
+Micromanaging leads to employees making decisions out of fear of being criticized.

 They constantly check in to see if they’re doing okay and ask for your approval.
 This effectively discourages initiative.
 Therefore, it isn’t realistic to expect to foster an environment of ownership and accountability within your company.